Ryu wins ANA Inspiration in playoff after Thompson's penalty

 When she found out, Thompson still couldn't believe it.

-A television viewer's email had alerted officials to a day-old rules violation by Thompson for improper ball placement.
+A television viewer's email had alerted officials to a day-old rules violation by Thompson for a 1-inch ball placement error .
 Her three-shot lead had just been wiped out by a four-shot penalty.

 ''Is this a joke?''
 Thompson asked Witters.